eoinkelly/ember-runloop-handbook/README.md

 * An asset have been loaded on the page (`load`)

-JS is lazy but well perpared!
-During the _setup phase_, JS prepared its work space (or _mise en place_ if you prefer) - it creates the objects it will need later to respond to orders (events) from the browser and also told the browser in detail what events it cares about e.g.
+Javascript is lazy but well perpared!
+During the _setup phase_, Javascript prepares its work space (or _mise en place_ if you prefer) - it creates the objects it will later need to respond to orders (events) from the browser and also told the browser in detail what events it cares about e.g.

 > Hey browser, wake me up and run this function I'm giving you whenever the user